National Vision (NASDAQ:EYE) Updates FY 2021 Earnings Guidance

 National Vision (NASDAQ:EYE) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $1.280-$1.330 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.340.
 The company issued revenue guidance of $2.04 billion-$2.06 billion, compared to the consensus revenue estimate of $2.07 billion.

-EYE has been the subject of a number of research analyst reports.
-Bank of America lowered shares of National Vision from a buy rating to an underperform rating and cut their target price for the stock from $63.00 to $50.00 in a research report on Friday.
-Morgan Stanley upgraded National Vision from an equal weight rating to an overweight rating and increased their target price for the company from $57.00 to $70.00 in a research note on Thursday, October 14th.
-Jefferies Financial Group lifted their price target on National Vision from $63.00 to $70.00 and gave the stock a buy rating in a research report on Friday, October 15th.
-BMO Capital Markets lifted their price target on National Vision from $48.00 to $51.00 and gave the stock a market perform rating in a research report on Friday, August 13th.
-Finally, Zacks Investment Research raised National Vision from a hold rating to a buy rating and set a $67.00 price target on the stock in a research report on Monday, October 18th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and six have given a buy rating to the company.
-Based on data from MarketBeat, National Vision currently has a consensus rating of Buy and a consensus target price of $58.89.
+Several brokerages have recently weighed in on EYE.
+BMO Capital Markets boosted their price target on shares of National Vision from $48.00 to $51.00 and gave the company a market perform rating in a research report on Friday, August 13th.
+Loop Capital upped their target price on shares of National Vision from $51.00 to $55.00 and gave the company a hold rating in a research report on Friday, August 13th.
+Citigroup upped their target price on shares of National Vision from $63.00 to $70.00 and gave the company a buy rating in a research report on Friday, October 29th.
+Jefferies Financial Group upped their target price on shares of National Vision from $63.00 to $70.00 and gave the company a buy rating in a research report on Friday, October 15th.
+Finally, Zacks Investment Research upgraded shares of National Vision from a hold rating to a buy rating and set a $67.00 price target on the stock in a research note on Monday, October 18th.
+One research analyst has rated the stock with a sell rating, four have given a hold rating and six have assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has a consensus rating of Hold and a consensus target price of $58.70.

 National Vision Holdings, Inc engages in the retail of optical products.
 It operates through the following segments: Owned and Host, Legacy, and Corporate/Other.
 The Owned and Host segment consists of America’s Best and Eyeglass World brands.
 The Legacy segment involves operations of, and supplies inventory and lab processing services.